 \section{Semantics of ILDTT}

-The idea behind the categorical semantics we present for the structural core of our syntax (with $I$- and $\otimes$-types) will be to take our suggested categorical semantics for the structural core of DTT (with $\top$- and $\wedge$-types) and relax the assumption of the Cartesian character of its fibres to them only being (possibly non-Cartesian) symmetric.
-This entirely reflects the relation between the conventional semantics of non-dependent intuitionistic and linear type systems.
-The structure we obtain is that of a strict indexed symmetric monoidal\footnote{As said before, we can easily obtain a sound and complete semantics for only the structural core, possibly without $I$- and $\otimes$-types, by considering strict indexed symmetric multicategories with comprehension.} category with comprehension.
+The idea behind the categorical semantics we present for the structural core of our syntax (with $I$- and $\otimes$-types) is to take our suggested categorical semantics for the structural core of DTT (with $\top$- and $\wedge$-types) and relax the assumption that its fibres are Cartesian, requiring only that they be (possibly non-Cartesian) symmetric monoidal.
+This exactly reflects the relation between the conventional semantics of non-dependent intuitionistic and linear type systems.
+The structure we obtain is that of a strict indexed symmetric monoidal\footnote{As noted above, we can easily obtain a sound and complete semantics for only the structural core, possibly without $I$- and $\otimes$-types, by considering strict indexed symmetric multicategories with comprehension.} category with comprehension.

-The $\Sigma$- and $\Pi$-types arise as left and right adjoints of substitution functors along projections in the base-category and the $\mathrm{Id}$-types arise as left adjoints to substitution along diagonals, all satisfying Beck-Chevalley (and Frobenius) conditions, as is the case in the semantics for DTT.
-The $!$-types boil down to having a left adjoint to the comprehension (which can be made a functor), giving a linear-non-linear adjunction as in the conventional semantics for linear logic.
+The $\Sigma$- and $\Pi$-types arise as left and right adjoints of substitution functors along projections in the base category and the $\mathrm{Id}$-types arise as left adjoints to substitution along diagonals, all satisfying Beck-Chevalley (and Frobenius) conditions, as is the case in the semantics for DTT.
+The $!$-types amount to having a left adjoint to the comprehension (which can be made a functor), giving a linear-non-linear adjunction as in the conventional semantics for linear logic.
 Finally, additive connectives arise as compatible Cartesian and distributive co-Cartesian structures on the fibres, as would be expected from the semantics of linear logic.